It's Not a Game

 II.
 Help Students Discover and Connect With the University of South Carolina

 a.
 Identify appropriate campus resources and opportunities that contribute to their educational experience, goals, and campus engagement

-Increase awareness as well as knowledge of resources available to the students, faculty and staff as it relates to interpersonal violence and sexual assault
+This presentation will increase awareness as well as knowledge of resources available to students, faculty, and staff as it relates to interpersonal violence and sexual assault.

 b.
-Develop and apply skills that contribute to building positive relationships with peers, faculty, and staff.
+Develop and apply skills that contribute to building positive relationships with peers, staff and faculty